(Looking For) The Heart of Abelian Polish Groups: Subgroups of groups with a Polish cover

 (2) After replacing $G$ with $G_{0}$ and $f$ with its restriction to $G_{0}$ , we can assume that $G=G_{0}$.
-By the first item, $\mathrm{ker}\left( f\right) $ is a Polishable subgroup of $G$.
-Thus, after replacing $G$ with $ G/\mathrm{ker}\left( f\right) $, we can assume that $f$ is injective.
-In this case, we have that $f\left( G\right) $ is a Borel subgroup of the Borel-definable group $H$ by Proposition \ref{Proposition:Kechris--Macdonald} .
+By the first item, $\mathrm{ker}\left( f\right) $ is a subgroup with a Polish cover of $G$.
+Thus, after replacing $ G $ with $G/\mathrm{ker}\left( f\right) $, we can assume that $f$ is injective.
+In this case, we have that $f\left( G\right) $ is a Borel subgroup of the Borel-definable group $H$ by Proposition \ref {Proposition:Kechris--Macdonald}.
 By Proposition \ref{Proposition:E1}, to conclude the proof it suffices to prove that $H/f\left( G\right) $ is a Borel-definable group.